 However, there are some exceptions to the rule.
 Although they may be few and far between, there are some good pre-workout supplements that offer good servings of key ingredients and, while they may not be perfect they can improve performance.

 Simply look out for the supplements with the most scientific backing (like creatine and caffeine for example) and ensure the servings are aligned with research and safety guidelines.

 Is pre-workout for women safe?

-One thing you may have heard about pre-workouts is that they can be dangerous.
+One thing you may have heard, is that pre-workouts for females can be dangerous.

 The truth is, supplementation is an unregulated market and it’s completely possible for it to be dangerous when comes to caffeine.

 As they’re mainly used to energize you before a workout, manufacturers often turn to the very lazy and sometimes dangerous approach of pumping their supplements with stimulants like caffeine.